FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/solidity_application.md

             account : Asset Account

     Return value:
-            Parameter 1: successful return 0, account does not exist return-1 Parameter 2: Valid when the first parameter is 0, asset amount */
+            Parameter 1: 0 returned successfully, -1 returned if the account does not exist Parameter 2: Valid when the first parameter is 0, asset amount */
     function select(string memory account) public view returns (bool, uint256) {